IIIF/training/europeana/edm/Europeana_and_iiif.md

         <dcterms:conformsTo rdf:resource="http://iiif.io/api/image"/>
         <doap:implements rdf:resource="http://iiif.io/api/image/2/level2.json"/>

-The dcterms:conforms to propety is always the same and never changes.
+The dcterms:conforms to property is always the same and never changes.
 The level in doap:implements may change depending on the level of implementation, however, the only change you can anticipate between different records in the same dataset will be the item identifier in the URL.

 Finally, close off your new class.